-As with the eligibility criteria, the requirements for obtaining an extension during coronavirus are being relaxed such that it need only be likely that the moratorium will result in the rescue of the company as a going concern, or would do, if it were not for any worsening of the financial position of the company for reasons relating to coronavirus (Schedule 4, para.
-8).
+As with the eligibility criteria, the requirements for obtaining an extension during coronavirus were originally relaxed such that it only needed to be likely that the moratorium would result in the rescue of the company as a going concern, or would do, if it were not for any worsening of the financial position of the company for reasons relating to coronavirus (Schedule 4, para.
+8), however, this modification came to an end on 1 October 2020.